About Oregon Walleye Fishing

 try your luck has traditionally been the reach of river below the John Day

-very well here, whether you're seeking a monster or just looking to take
+seeking a monster or looking to take

 home some tasty walleye fillets.